ddell003/server-backups/README.md

 # server-backups
 # README #

-This repository holds all the bash scripts needed to locally back up all of innovatives databases and webservers
+This repository holds all the bash scripts needed to locally back up all databases and webservers for a given project

 This should be used injunction with rsnapshot